20 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is proton therapy safe for treating kidney cancer?
+What prior data suggests that proton stereotactic body radiation therapy (SBRT) is safe for kidney cancer?

 SS